memgraph/best-practices/memgraph_lab/enterprise_lab_with_separate_remote_storage_docker_compose/README.md

-# Memgraph Lab Enterprise Edition with remote storage deployment in Docker compose
+# Memgraph Lab Enterprise Edition with separate remote storage deployment in Docker compose

 This example demonstrates how to deploy Memgraph Enterprise with Memgraph Lab and remote storage in a docker compose file.
 This guide will use an additional Memgraph instance in order to save